azolyomi/GalaxyRaider/README.md

 _I keep suspending people, but it's not working!
 What's going on?_
 > Most likely, the suspend role in your server is not configured.
 Run the command `.setsuspendrole @role` to fix this issue.

+_Auto-Verification isn't working!
+Help!_
+> Verification is disabled by default.
+To enable it, type `.verification enable`.
+> If that doesn't solve it, are you sure you've configured a member role?
+Do `.showconfig member`.
+If nothing pops up, it means you need to configure a member role before verification can be set up!

 To get started, go through the above bullet points, assign the roles, and type `.help` to see a comprehensive list of available commands!

 Have fun, and Happy Raiding!